Calabi-Yau properties of Postnikov diagrams: The Calabi--Yau property The Calabi–Yau property

 It follows from the construction of $(Q_D,F_D)$ that, since $v$ is frozen, it is incident with a frozen arrow.
 If $\mHead{v}=\varnothing$ then we have nothing to show, and otherwise there is an arrow $a\in\mHead{v}$ as in one of the following configurations

 in which $apb$ and $cqb$ are fundamental cycles.
 As earlier in the paper, the bold arrows are frozen, and the dashed arrows represent paths.
-The vertices indicated by diamonds are frozen, like the vertex $v$, whereas the others are mutable.
+The vertices indicated by diamonds are frozen, like the vertex $v$, whereas the others may be mutable or frozen.

 In the two configurations in \eqref{f:boundary-config} we have $\der{b}{W}=\pm ap$ and $\der{b}{W}=\pm(ap-cq)$ respectively.
 Thus in either case we calculate for $a'\in\mHead{v}$ that

 Since $(\mu_2\tens\simp{v})(\phi)=0$, we deduce from \eqref{eq:mu2image} that